-Striking example of Fielding Lucas' fine work, which distinguished him as the best publisher of the era.
+Striking example of Fielding Lucas' fine work, which distinguished him as a top publisher of the era.
 His maps are printed on a higher quality paper than contemporary maps by Carey & Lea and demonstrate a superior engraving quality and more attractive coloring style.
 The state is handcolored by counties, showing towns, rivers, roads, forts and other places of interest.
 Lucas' maps are highly desireable and increasingly scarce.
-Minor toning, but a highly desireable map by this important early American publisher.
+A highly desireable map by this important early American publisher.

 Fielding Lucas, Jr. (1781-1854) was a prominent American cartographer, engraver, artist, and public figure during the first half of the 19th century.